 Prerequisites

-Since we will use the Event Viewer and monitor the events for days, we need to ensure that the size of our event logs is sufficient.
+We use the Event Viewer and monitor the events for days.
+Let’s ensure that the size of our event logs are sufficient.
 Although, we may have already enabled these settings, we will review them again if other people need to increase the event log size.

 If we have not changed any configuration before, the default size setting of our event log should be around 64 MB.
 However, the increase in size may need to happen, primarily if we deal with multiple DCs in our environment.
 For example, if we want to keep track of audit logons for several days, we will need far more space in the event viewer.